 Weddings are a time of celebration with the people that you love and who mean the most to you, and you want them to be able to enjoy your day as much as possible.
+As we begin to be able to hold events again, it is important to consider how to ensure all of your guests are comforatable.
 If you have someone attending your wedding that has dementia, there are some ideas you may want to consider that may help support them to enjoy your special day.

 For some people living with dementia large social gatherings can present challenges.
 It may be a day where they are expected to remember faces and names of people they may not have seen for some time and a day where the normal routines of life are interrupted, which can cause higher than normal levels of stress.
 High levels of stress and anxiety can make it even more difficult to remember things and to process information about the environment.
 The following are a few suggestions that you may want to consider to reduce stress and anxiety on that big day for someone in your life who has dementia:

 Weddings can be busy, noisy and overstimulating at times.
 One way to reduce anxiety is to reduce the amount of stimulation in the environment from time to time, so if possible, have a small designated “quiet room” near to the festivities where someone can retreat for a bit if they begin to feel overwhelmed.
 Make sure that your guests are aware of this provision, as you may have other guests who struggle with prolonged social events.
 You may find such a space is appreciated be a number of your guests whether or not they have dementia.

 It can be daunting during these events to keep up conversations when someone has anxiety about remembering names and faces.
 One way to ease this is to provide a table seating chart for the individual with dementia which has the names of people seated around their table.
 It may also be really helpful to have someone sitting next to them who is aware that they may need an occasional prompt, and who is able to carry the conversation when the person with dementia becomes tired.